stackstrap/stackstrap/docs/index.rst

 --------

-Let's face it, writing code is awesome, but writing code in a team without a great strategy and a solid devops team supporting you it can get really frustrating.
+Let's face it, writing code is awesome, but writing code in a team without a great strategy and a solid devops team supporting you can get really frustrating when trying to manage development environments within the team.

 Vagrant_ does an amazing job or automating the task of bringing up virtual machines for development, but it doesn't do too much in the way of configuring